Paul Polak: Psychiatry

 and into the community and homes of their clients.

 Even in situations where the patient needed more intensive care for medical or psychiatric reasons, he created what he called "In Patient Alternatives."
 The clinic would rent rooms in private homes to serve as an alternative to in-patient care.
 The clinic chose homes with nurturing, supportive families, who had the strengths to handle people dealing with various crises.
 At the same time, there were no structured activities or programs in the homes to prevent the patients from becoming too attached or dependent on the alternative.

-Overtime, the clinic's programs expanded into all sorts of aspects of the community.
+Over time, the clinic's programs expanded into all sorts of aspects of the community.
 For example, they started a community-corrections program where they worked with inmates to help them make the transition between prison and the community.
 Polak's ideas have spread around the world and his techniques are widely used, especially in Britain, where it is one of the models used by the UK's National Health Service.
 It also widely used in Australia.

 All told, he has published more than seventy articles on psychiatric research, psychiatry, and community mental health.